jdagdelen/hyperDB/README.md

 ## Advantages
 * Simple interface compatible with _all_ large language model agents.
 * Highly optimized C++ backend vector store with HW accelerated operations via MKL BLAS.
-* Supports documents with advanced features such as ids and metadata.
+* Enables users to index documents with advanced features such as ids and metadata.

 ## Installation